JRobinson999/task-management-app-typescript/README.md

  - Create new tasks with title and description - Use TypeScript for type-safe interfaces - Reuse the 'TaskCard' and 'CreateTaskForm' components.
  - Clean folder structure for scaling - Simple to maintain and expand

-  Preview

- (You can include a screenshot here later if you want.)

   Technology stack

  - React + Vite (aka CRA)